TACACS+ vs. Radius: What’s the Difference?

 TACACS+ vs RADIUS: Core Functional Differences

-In simple terms, TACACS+ protects who can manage the network.
-RADIUS protects who can use the network.
+In simple terms, TACACS+ controls who can manage the network, while RADIUS controls who can use the network.
 Here’s an overview of the functional differences between the two:

 Feature